Mama with some home-canned goodness

 Poblano Dip with Beef Tongue

 Peppers are one of my very favorite vegetables.
 But we really only eat them when they’re in season.
 For one thing, they’re expensive, and for another, we like to eat organic peppers from local fields rather than the hot houses.

 Peppers are allowed on GAPS early on – however, our family decided to wait before introducing any nightshades (tomato, eggplant, peppers, potatoes) because they are often considered inflammatory.
-With Jupiter’s joint problems, we didn’t want to take our chances.
+With Kid2’s joint problems, we didn’t want to take our chances.
 But after about 6 months on GAPS we started occasionally eating them and fortunately for … Continue reading Poblano Dip

 Fish Soup with Cumin

 Lately I’ve been getting pretty frustrated with trying to feed my kids.
 They’ve been avoiding their broth!
 When we first went on GAPS over a year ago they agreed to eat the soup and did grow to like it.
 But now that they are on the Full GAPS diet and doing fine, it’s easy for us to let the stock slide.
 The less they eat of it, the less they want.
-I can always get them to eat it by including tomatoes, but with Jupiter’s joint issues I don’t like to feed him nightshades all the … Continue reading Fish Soup Our Kids Love
+I can always get them to eat it by including tomatoes, but with Kid2’s joint issues I don’t like to feed him nightshades all the … Continue reading Fish Soup Our Kids Love

 An easy GAPS breakfast

 Lately, my body has really been telling me to stick to early GAPS intro.

 This morning I felt for eggs, but the idea of fried eggs didn’t seem appealing.
 I ate a lot of meat yesterday and didn’t feel like having it in soup, but I knew stock wouldn’t be substantial enough to fill me up.
 We finally pulled up the rest of our bolting kale yesterday, so there was some of that in the fridge.
 We also had an avocado that was almost too ripe.
 Spending much time cooking was out of the question.